Safety

 Pregnancy, breastfeeding, and other situations.

 Pregnancy.
-Buprenorphine is used during pregnancy in patients with opioid use disorder, with coordination between addiction and obstetric providers.
+Buprenorphine is used in pregnancy for patients with opioid use disorder, when clinically appropriate.
+Care is coordinated between addiction and obstetric providers.
 Untreated opioid use disorder in pregnancy carries serious risks.
-Care during pregnancy is specialized and outside the scope of MyStreetHealth’s telehealth practice — see Suboxone and pregnancy for guidance on finding care.

 When to seek emergency care